 More criticism has been levelled at Livy for her letters dealing with religious and moral reform.
-The critics have pounced on Twain's reports of her lectures as evidence of her desire to dominate Twain.
+Her critics have pounced on Twain's reports of her lectures as evidence of her desire to dominate Twain.
 Such a belief would seem to neglect several rather major fallacies.
 Those who believe this rely on Twain's report, and Twain, as has already been mentioned, did not always tell the whole truth.
 A second explanation might be more speculative.
-It is impossible ever to know, of course, exactly why a person acts in any given way.
+It is impossible to ever know, of course, just exactly why a person acts in any given way.
 It is possible, however, to make certain conjectures, based on the available facts.
-Evidence shows that Livy was a quiet, somewhat reserved young woman.
-There is no evidence to show that she had ever had any close relationships with men, other than her brother and father, previous to Twain's court-Suddenly, she found herself the beloved of a personable young ship. man.
-This in itself would be rather unsettling.
-This was, moreover, no ordinary young man; he was an already famous writer, and a humorous writer at that.
+Evidence shows that Livy was a quiet, somewhat reserved young There is no evidence to show that she had ever woman. had any close relationships with men, other than her brother and father, previous to Twain's courtship.
+Suddenly, she found herself the beloved of a personable This in itself would be rather unsettling. young man.
+This was, however, no ordinary young man; he was an already famous writer, and a humorous writer at that, a man who made his living with his pen.
 To this person Livy, already shy, was supposed to write.
 There is probably nothing more intimidating than to write to a writer, a skilled writer.
 Livy was not a skilled writer; the prose style in her few remaining letters is, as Twain previously noted, stiff, turgid, and extremely self-conscious.
+In contrast, Twain was able to take the simplest episode and turn it into comedy; Livy lacked this ability.
 Her accounts of the day to day events read with all the excitement of a bus schedule.
 The problem seemed to be: what does one write to a humorist?
 Livy wanted to please Twain, and he, very obligingly, showed her the way.
 He gave her, in one letter at least, a list of subject matter, and continued, in each letter, to beg that she reform him.
-That seemed to be what he wanted, and Livy, lacking any other subject, and observing that reform seemed to interest him most, wrote in that vein.
+That seemed to be what he wanted, and Livy, lacking any other subject, and observing that reform seemed to interest him the most, wrote in that vein.
 Those who would castigate her for doing so might well remember that Twain started it; Livy only acted on his orders.
 This would seem to explain why she wrote as she did, not to change Twain, but to please him.
 And evidence shows that her letters did please him.

 The courtship continued.
 Livy's parents conducted an investigation of Twain's character, with his consent, and, as answers to their letters began returning, were appalled by the results.
 Most of the references Twain provided recalled him as the hard-drinking, profane, ungodly newspaper man of the past.
-However, Jervis Langdon was convinced of the suitor's sincerity and reform, and consented to a formal engagement on February 4, 1869.108 Twain continued to write to Livy, emphasizing his reform and her goodness, and perfection.
+However, Jervis Langdon was convinced of the suitor's sincerity and reform, and consented to a formal engagement on February 4, 1869.
+Twain continued to write to Livy, emphasizing his reform and her goodness, and perfection.
 In a letter dated March 1, 1869, he wrote: